 Tel.: (212) 436-0269

 Upon request, DCWP will make available for persons with disabilities alternative means of filing complaints, such as personal interviews or tape recording the complaint.
 Within 15 calendar days after receipt of the complaint, the ADA Coordinator (or designee) will contact the complainant to discuss the complaint and possible resolutions.
 Within 15 calendar days of the meeting, the ADA Coordinator (or designee) will respond to the complaint, in a format accessible to the complainant.
-The response will explain DCA’s position and offer options for resolution of the complaint.
+The response will explain DCWP’s position and offer options for resolution of the complaint.